101121-VA-Java/SimCoin-BackEnd/README.md

 <br/> 1.
 A VIP user may purchase, sell, and trade amongst all 5 available cryptocurrencies
 <br/>
 <br/>
-Stretch Goals:
+Accomplished Stretch Goals:
 <br/> 1.
-A user can view a pie graph of their holdings in each crypto (accomplished!)
+A user can view a pie graph of their holdings in each crypto
 <br/> 2.
-The login system will be backed with a reCaptcha button through the google reCaptcha API (accomplished!)
+The login system will be backed with a reCaptcha button through the google reCaptcha API
 <br/> 3.
-A user can purchase a crypto currency with the value from another, rather than first having to convert back to USD (accomplished!)
+A user can purchase a crypto currency with the value from another, rather than first having to convert back to USD
 <br/> 4.
-The login function will be backed by 3rd party authentication
+The application will feature a chat room option that leverages a Web Socket through which users online can converse.